Monotonic Transformation Invariant Multi-task Learning: Experiments

 \section{Experiments}

-We now evaluate \dibsmtl~in standard MTL benchmarks extensively used in literature \citep{yu2020gradient, liu2021conflict, navon2022multi, liu2023famo}, a demonstrative two objective example, a computer vision benchmark (\texttt{NYU-v2}) \citep{silberman2012indoor}, and a multitask reinforcement learning dataset (Meta-World \texttt{MT10}) \citep{yu2020meta} \footnote{Code for all experiments is provided at \url{https://github.com/suryakmurthy/dibs-mtl}}.
-Our main aims are: (i) to verify that \dibsmtl~ reliably converges to Pareto solutions from varying initializations, (ii) to compare the overall performance of solutions identified by \dibsmtl~ to those produced by state of the art approaches across a variety of large-scale MTL benchmarks, and (iii) to verify the robustness of \dibsmtl~ to nonaffine task loss transformations that skew the results of other methods.
+We now evaluate \dibsmtl~in standard MTL benchmarks extensively used in literature \citep{yu2020gradient, liu2021conflict, navon2022multi, liu2023famo}, a demonstrative two objective example, a multi-task reinforcement learning benchmark (Meta-World \texttt{MT10}) \citep{yu2020meta}, and supervised learning computer vision and graph neural network benchmarks (\texttt{NYU-v2}, \texttt{Cityscapes} and \texttt{QM9}) \citep{silberman2012indoor, cordts2016cityscapes, blum2009970}.
+The results for the \texttt{Cityscapes} benchmark are included in Appendix \ref{appendix: cityscapes}. \textbf{Our main aims are: (i)} to verify that \dibsmtl~ consistently converges to Pareto-optimal solutions from diverse initializations in nonconvex settings, \textbf{(ii)} to show that due to robustness against monotonic nonaffine task loss transformations, \dibsmtl~significantly outperforms state-of-the-art MTL baselines in examples where task losses are poorly scaled relative to each other, and \textbf{(iii)} to confirm that leveraging normalized gradients to achieve this robustness does not compromise the solution quality of \dibsmtl~ and that \dibsmtl~is competitive to state-of-the-art baselines across large-scale MTL benchmarks.